karthi108/Secure-OTP-Auth-with-Email-reCAPTCHA/README.md

     npm install

 3. Set up environment variables:
+    Generate an App Password
+        Go to Security in your Google Account.
+        Scroll down to "Signing in to Google" and click "App Passwords" Select "Mail" as the app and "Other (Custom name)" for the device.
+        Enter a name (e.g., "My Project Email"), Then generate it.

+   Use the Generated App Password
+    Google will give you a 16-character password (e.g., abcd efgh ijkl mnop) Copy it and use this instead of your actual password in your .env file
-    - Copy `.env.example` to `.env` and update the `EMAIL_USER` and `EMAIL_PASS` with your Gmail credentials. env
+    - Copy `.env.example` to `.env` and update the `EMAIL_USER` and `EMAIL_PASS` with your Gmail credentials.

+    env
     EMAIL_USER=your-email@gmail.com
     EMAIL_PASS=your-email-password

-4. Start the backend server:
+5. Start the backend server:
     bash
     node server.js

-5. Open the frontend files in the `frontend/` folder in your browser.
+6. Open the frontend files in the `frontend/` folder in your browser.
 You can open `register.html` to test the registeration and the authentication flow.

 ### How it Works